CXCYGZF-UESTC/NLP-spyder/README.md

 Windows/Linux<br/>
 Python2
 * **Operation：**<br/>
-For more detailed operations, please open the readme in the folder mobike.
+For more detailed operations, please open the readme in the folder `mobike`.